 There is no clear definition of how much size of the data can be considered as Big Data.
-The term Big Data is thrown around for all sorts of data sizes and technologies like Hadoop, Cassandra, Storm etc are associated with.
-Modern databases can easily handle database of few terabytes, anything more than that requires Big Data analytics tools.
+The term Big Data is thrown around for all sorts of data sizes and technologies like Hadoop, Cassandra, Storm, etc are associated with.
+Modern databases can easily handle a database of a few terabytes, anything more than that requires Big Data analytics tools.

 Developers are typically involved when data that needs analysis does not fit in Excel anymore.